 Do we use ‘cookies’?

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
-You do this through your browser (like Internet Explorer, Firefox, etc.) settings.
+You do this through your browser (like Microsoft Edge, Internet Explorer, Firefox, etc.) settings.
 Each browser is a little different, so look at your browser’s Help menu to learn the correct way to modify your cookies.

 If you disable cookies, some features may be disabled; however, you can still place online orders and/or make donations.